Find out what happens at your planning appointment before external radiotherapy for breast cancer.

 You might have to wait a few days or up to 2 weeks before you start treatment.
 During this time the physicists and your radiotherapy doctor decide the final details of your plan.

-Then the physicists and staff called dosimetrists plan the treatment very precisely using advanced computers.
+Then the physicists and staff called dosimetrists plan the treatment very precisely using computers.